mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 Morgan has a blind spot for passive voice and I have a high sensitivity for it.
 She would often submit work using the passive voice and it would frustrate me to no end.
 "Why doesn't she care enough to observe this rule?"
 But when we met over video chat, it was immediately obvious that she cared deeply about the quality of the work, and the passive voice was just her blind spot.
 And we all have blind spots for errors in our writing.
 My [editor](/editor) always criticizes my comma usage but I, don't have, any idea what she's talking, about.

 Be open.
 Ask if there's anything about the workflow that makes it harder for them to do their best work.
-Is there anything you can do.
+Is there anything you can do to make the work more pleasant or efficient?
 The worst thing is for your freelancer doing unnecessary work because they mistakenly thought you wanted it that way.

-Pay for their time meeting with you.

-## Invest in good writers
+Recognize that meeting with you is work for your freelancer, so make it clear that you'll pay them for their time.

+## When you find a good writer, invest in the relationship

 If you made it this far, congratulations!
 It's difficult to find good writers.
 Unless you got extremely lucky, it probably took a lot of time to find them.
 Now, make sure they'll stick with you.

-* I sent *The Elements of Style* (aka *Strunk and White*)
+Allow them to share in the mission.
+If your business is growing thanks to their writing, share those victories with your writer.
+It's much more motivating for them to see the impact of their work than for them to just feel like they're trading articles for a paycheck every few weeks.

+With one of my freelancers, I found that many of my suggestions parroted lessons I had learned form *The Elements of Style* (aka *Strunk and White*).
+I asked her if it would be okay if I sent her a copy and she happily agreed.
+Later on, she called that out specifically as something that made her value the job because it demonstrated that I was interested in and supportive of her long-term growth as a writer.

 ## Terminating writers

-Now that you've chosen a candidate:
+If you've found a good writer, congratulations, you're done!
+If you've paid them for some trial work and they're not up to snuff, you have to face the unpleasant business of terminating the relationship.
+The next section explains how to do this cordially and professionally:

 * [Part Five - Terminating Writers](/hiring-content-writers/5-terminating-writers/)